- Current students

 Your programme orientation is a good way to meet your lecturers and classmates before class starts.

-It’s not compulsory to attend, but we encourage you to attend to help get ready for class.
+We encourage you to attend to help get ready for class.

 During your programme’s orientation, you will learn where you will be studying, who you will be studying with, and what to expect from your course.